morris/cps1/README.md

 ### E. Error

 - E1.
 The callback is called with an error as its first argument, immediately or at any time.
 - E2.
-The error value must be truthy.
+The error argument must be truthy.
 - E3.
-The error value should be an instance of a JavaScript error class, e.g. `Error`.
+The error argument should be an instance of a JavaScript error class, e.g. `Error`.
 - E4.
 Additional arguments may be passed to the callback.
 They are ignored by CPS1 callbacks.